 For English language speakers we especially recommend:

-2) “ITF Taekwon-Do and Sine Wave as Sequential Motion”: More power than what meets the eye“, published in Totally Tae Kwon Do magazine, May, June and July 2010.
-An insightful attempt to explain the reasons for Gen. Choi to modify the way basic technique was performed in Shotokan Karate before adopting it into ITF Taekwon-Do.
+2) “ITF Taekwon-Do: The Sine Wave, its figures and execution.” , Totally Tae Kwon Do magazine, October 2019.
+It is probably the most detailed analysis that has been written about the Sine Wave.
+Such work completed the preceding “ITF Taekwon-Do and Sine Wave as Sequential Motion”: More power than what meets the eye“, published in Totally Tae Kwon Do, May, June and July 2010.
+An attempt to explain the reasons for Gen. Choi to modify the way basic technique was performed in Shotokan Karate before adopting it into ITF Taekwon-Do.

 3) “Ancient Military Manuals and Their Relation to Modern Korean Martial Arts”, published in Journal of Asian Martial Arts / Via Media Publications, Vol. 12, Num.
 4, November 2003.

 4) “A Martial Arts Librarian’s Suggestions”, June 2016 Facebook post on the intellectual approach to martial arts growth.